edgedb/easy-edgedb/chapter3/index.md

 }
 ```

 Notice the difference?
 The `PC` type contains a `class` that the two others don't, while `NPC` has an `age` property.
-The base `PC`type doesn't hold either of these two properties.
+The base `Person` type doesn't hold either of these two properties.

 ## The double splat operator